Shaurya Aur Anokhi Ki Kahani: Plot

-However, the next day he goes to Chandigarh and meets Anokhi where they confess their love for each other.
-But later Anokhi not willing to risk her career, leaves Shaurya.
-Shaurya not willing to let Anokhi go fills vermilion in Anokhi's hairline, making her Mrs. Anokhi Shaurya Sabherwal.
+The next day, Shaurya goes to Chandigarh and meets Anokhi where they confess their love for each other.
+However, later Anokhi, not willing to risk her career, leaves Shaurya.
+Shaurya not willing to let Anokhi fills vermilion in Anokhi's hairline, making her Mrs. Anokhi Shaurya Sabherwal.
 Even though Shaurya is happy about the marriage, Anokhi is furious at Shaurya for deciding without asking her.
 She puts a condition for him to accept his mother into his life for her to consider the marriage valid as she blames him for not fighting for his mother's rights without even knowing about Shaurya's abandonment and pain.
 Yet Shaurya agrees to all her conditions just for his love.

-Shaurya goes to bring back Aastha but she refuses to return.
+Shaurya goes to bring back Aastha, but she refuses to return.
 Shaurya visits Anokhi to tell her about Aastha's decision where the couple shares a few romantic moments.
 Ahir proposes to Anokhi for marriage where she refuses and tells him the truth of her marriage.
 Elsewhere, Anokhi is selected for an Economics seminar in Delhi where Shaurya plans a romantic drive.
 Due to rain, they become isolated and share romantic moments.
 Shaurya tells Anokhi why he hates his mother.
-Later Shagun tracks down Shaurya and Anokhi, and learns about Shaurya's marriage with Anokhi.
+Later, Shagun tracks down Shaurya and Anokhi, and learns about Shaurya's marriage with Anokhi.
 At the seminar, Shaurya motivates Anokhi and helps her win the competition and they both celebrate.

 Back to Chandigarh, Shagun tells the Sabherwals about Shaurya's marriage about which they confront Shaurya, but he remains firm and says that he loves Anokhi and thus married her.
 He then officially proposes Anokhi with a ring.
 The next day, Tej and Devi cunningly send Shaurya to Patiala, and in Shaurya's absence, they rusticate Anokhi from college and hostel.
 On the way to Patiala, Shaurya goes to meet Aastha and reconciles with her.
-When he learns of Anokhi's rustication, he becomes angry at the Sabherwals and leaves back for Chandigarh.
+When he learns of Anokhi's rustication, he becomes angry at the Sabherwals and leaves for Chandigarh.
 He confronts the Sabherwals but Tej refuses to accept Anokhi as the daughter-in-law, so Shaurya leaves Sabherwal mansion to stay with Anokhi.
 However, Tej meets Anokhi privately and blackmails her into leaving Shaurya or else claims that he will disown Shaurya and ruin his career.
 Tej successfully encourages Anokhi to leave Shaurya.
 She hides in ACP Ahir's basement without the knowledge of Shaurya, who is desperately looking for her.
 With the help of ACP Ahir, he finds Anokhi.
 When he tries to talk to her, she shouts at him, stating that she does not accept their marriage and that he should go away.
 Shaurya reluctantly leaves and goes to the Sabherwal mansion, telling his family that the story of Shaurya and Anokhi is over, much to their delight.
 He then goes into his room and completely breaks down.